Choroid plexus tumors of childhood

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Extracorporeal life support (ECLS), also referred to as extracorporeal membrane oxygenation (ECMO), is an advanced life-support system that provides cardiopulmonary bypass for critically ill patients with select, amenable diseases.
-Extracorporeal life support is offered to adult, pediatric, and neonatal patients; however, here we will review neonatal ECLS primarily.
+Extracorporeal life support, also referred to as extracorporeal membrane oxygenation, is an advanced life-support system that provides cardiopulmonary bypass for critically ill patients with select, amenable diseases.
+Extracorporeal life support is offered to adult, pediatric, and neonatal patients; however, we will primarily review neonatal extracorporeal life support in this article.

 In infants, extracorporeal life support is most commonly utilized to support those with respiratory failure secondary to reversible pulmonary diseases; extracorporeal life support has significantly improved survival and neurodevelopmental outcomes in these neonates.
-In this article, the authors describe the history, patient selection criteria, and medical technology involved in providing neonatal extracorporeal life support as well as neonatal extracorporeal life support outcomes.
+In this article, the authors describe the history of extracorporeal life support, provision of extracorporeal life support and extracorporeal life support techniques, indications for extracorporeal life support, patient selection criteria, and neonatal extracorporeal life support as well as neonatal extracorporeal life support outcomes.

 • Extracorporeal life support is an effective therapy for hypoxic respiratory failure due to reversible pulmonary disease in neonates.